Develop with GCC on Ubuntu¶

 $ gcc hello.c -o hello hello.c: In function ‘main’: hello.c:5:57: warning: format ‘%d’ expects a matching ‘int’ argument [-Wformat=] 5 | printf("Hello, world!\nThe answer to everything is %d.\n"); | ~^ | | | int

+dev@ubuntu:~/projects/hello-world$./helloHello, world!
 The answer to everything is -1350680728.

 Using the Make build system¶

-directly can be useful to understand the build process or for simple projects like ‘Hello, world!’.
-For larger projects, use a build system to simplify and automate the process.
+Compiling manually by invoking gcc directly can help understand the build process.
+It is also adequate for simple projects like ‘Hello, world!’.
+A build system simplifies and automates the process.

 Create a basic Makefile (a file named

-in the project directory) with the following content:## Variables: # Compiler CC = gcc # Target executable TARGET = hello # Source files SRCS = hello.c # Object files OBJS = $(SRCS:.c=.o) ## Targets: # Default target all: $(TARGET) # Linking $(TARGET): $(OBJS) $(CC) -o $@ $^ # Compiling %.o: %.c $(CC) -c $< -o $@ # Cleaning clean: rm -f $(OBJS) $(TARGET) .PHONY: all clean
+Makefilein the project directory) with the following contents:## Variables: # Compiler CC = gcc # Target executable TARGET = hello # Source files SRCS = hello.c # Object files OBJS = $(SRCS:.c=.o) ## Targets: # Default target all: $(TARGET) # Linking $(TARGET): $(OBJS) $(CC) -o $@ $^ # Compiling %.o: %.c $(CC) -c $< -o $@ # Cleaning clean: rm -f $(OBJS) $(TARGET) .PHONY: all clean

 Makefile rules must start with the tab character.
 See Rule Syntax.